-- 1) The developments were entitled prior to the adoption of the Area Plans, under zoning designations that were subsequently changed by the Plans. - Under the Eastern Neighborhoods Amnesty Program that expired in 2013, legalization of conversions from PDR to office space that took place prior to Area Plans Plan adoption was allowed. - 3) Some large-scale developments and Area Plans that are within or overlap Project Area boundaries (such as Central SoMa and Pier - 3 Unless otherwise noted, this report will refer to the Eastern Neighborhoods Area Plans, or just Area Plans, as encompassing the Mission Area Plan, East SoMa Area Plan, Central Waterfront Area Plan, Showplace Square/Potrero Hill Area Plan as well as Western SoMa Community Plan.
-References to Plan areas (or to the names of the individual areas) will describe the areas within the boundaries outline by the individual plans
+- 1) The developments were entitled prior to the adoption of the Area Plans, under zoning designations that were subsequently changed by the Plans. - Under the Eastern Neighborhoods Amnesty Program that expired in 2013, legalization of conversions from PDR to office space that took place prior to Area Plans Plan adoption was allowed. - Some large-scale developments and Area Plans that are within or overlap Project Area boundaries (such as Central SoMa and Pier - 3 Unless otherwise noted, this report will refer to the Eastern Neighborhoods Area Plans, or just Area Plans, as encompassing the Mission Area Plan, East SoMa Area Plan, Central Waterfront Area Plan, Showplace Square/Potrero Hill Area Plan as well as Western SoMa describe the areas within the boundaries outline by the individual plans